-What is Banff known for?
+1. What is Banff Known For?

-The Town of Banff is the highest town in all of Canada, it is the oldest national park in Canada and the second oldest in North America, and the third oldest in the world.
+The Town of Banff is the highest town in all of Canada, it is the oldest national park in Canada and the second oldest in North America, and the third oldest in the world!

-Why is the water so blue in Banff?
+Why is the Water so Blue in Banff?

-What mountain range is Banff in?
+What Mountain Range is Banff in?

 Banff National Park is located in Canada’s Rocky Mountains.
 Banff is entirely located within the Canadian province of Alberta.

-Why is Banff important to Canada?
+Why is Banff Important to Canada?

 Banff is important to Canada for being Canada’s first national park.
 In addition, it is one of the most popular places in the entire country and plays an important role in tourism and for Parks Canada.

-Why is Banff called Banff?
+Why is Banff Called Banff?

 Banff is named “Banff” after the Scottish town, Banffshire.
-In 1930 the park was renamed from Rocky Mountains Park to Banff National Park.
-This is where the president of the Canadian Pacific Railway was from.
+As this is where the president of the Canadian Pacific Railway was from.

 You can drive on the Trans-Canada freely without a Parks Canada Pass and stop for gas.
 However, if you stop in Banff for sightseeing or touring you must purchase a Parks Canada Pass.
 Adult day passes start at $10.

-Is there cell service in Banff?
+Is There Cell Service in Banff?

 However the further you go into the park the less likely you are to have cell coverage.
 If you plan on doing any hikes you should prepare to not have cell service.
-A Garmin In-Reach can come in handy for these hikes in the backcountry.
+If you are driving on the Icefields Parkway you will have almost no cell coverage the entire drive.

-Do I need bear spray in Banff?
+Do I Need Bear Spray in Banff?

 Even short hikes in Banff require bear spray as there are plenty of black bears and grizzly bears in the park.
 You can buy bear spray in any outdoor shop in Banff.
 Atmosphere sells bear spray for about $40.

-Are there grizzly bears in Banff National Park?
+Are There Grizzly Bears in Banff National Park?

 Yes there are grizzly bears and black bears in Banff.
 There are about 70 grizzly bears in Banff, but more can be found in Jasper and Kananaskis.

-What is the best month to visit Banff?
+What is the Best Month to Visit Banff?

 July and August are when you will see the best and warmest weather in Banff.
 September is also a great month if you are chasing the golden larch trees and fantastic fall weather.

 If you are into ice skating, skiing, snowboarding, and snowshoeing the best time to visit Banff is in the winter from December to March.

-How cold does it get in Banff?
+How Cold Does it Get in Banff?

-It gets quite cold in Banff at any time of year, but the coldest months in Banff are January and February.
-During this time temperatures can dip to -30°C, or even lower.
-However the average temperature in the winter in Banff is -15°C. Things start to warm up come April, and by July and August, it’s the warmest you’ll see Banff with an average temperature of 24°C. Though nighttime in the summer can still get quite cold with temperatures dropping below 10.°C. The good news is that because of the dryness in Banff and Alberta the cold temperatures can be more bearable than coastal weather that is similar.
+Though nighttime in the summer can still get quite cold with temperatures dropping below 10.°C. The good news is that because of the dryness in Banff and Alberta the cold temperatures can be more bearable than coastal weather that is similar.
+The bad news about that dryness is unfortunately wildfires in the summer months.

-It’s recommended to avoid visiting Banff in April, May, and November as it’s not warm nor is it a beautiful winter wonderland either.
+It’s recommended to avoid visiting Banff in April, May, and November as it’s not warm nor is it that beautiful winter wonderland you might expect either.

-Are there mosquitoes in Banff?
+Are there Mosquitoes in Banff?